davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 1. What is the decision step?
 2. How is it influenced by the order network messages are processed?
 3. What happens if a node running the decision step fails?

+We can try this out on a few of the example algorithms we already came up with before.
+Then maybe we can spot the reason we kept running into dead ends.

 ## Our Examples, Revisited